Chapter 1 : Godric Gryffindor

 “I know I’m going to die any moment,” she managed to utter.
 “I just wanted to name…my baby… before…before…”

-“Very well my dear,” Mavis breathed, watching the life drain from this poor girl.
+“Very well, my dear,” Mavis breathed, watching the life drain from the poor girl.

 “Is she…is she…?”
 Martha hesitated.

 “Dead?
 Yes,” Mavis replied, sniffing loudly.
 “But she managed to name the little one before she…”